audreyhda/README/README.md

 ### iOS Developer ·

 I build iOS apps — from SwiftUI prototypes to full-stack Swift applications with Vapor backends — and got my start as a web developer through OpenClassrooms.
-I discovered native iOS development through the **Apple Foundation Program Advanced** and the **Apple Developer Academy** at Simplon Paris, and have been building ever since.
+I discovered native iOS development through the **Apple Foundation Program Advanced** at Simplon Paris and the **Apple Developer Academy** in Naples Italy, and have been building ever since.

 <p align="center">